Monte-Carlo Casino & Opera: The Complete Guide

 James Bond’s Favorite Casino

-Excessive amounts of wealth are evidenced before one steps foot on the casino’s red carpeted steps by both the fine-tuned Ferraris, Lamborghini’s, Bentleys, and Rolls Royce’s that the rich roll up in.
+Excessive amounts of wealth are on display even before you step foot on the casino’s red-carpet.
+Many tourists stop to take photos of the procession of finely-tuned Ferraris, Lamborghini’s, Bentleys, and Rolls Royce’s that the rich roll up in.
 But it was the Aston Martin – 007’s Aston Martin, to be specific – which enhanced Monaco’s already intriguing reputation.

 007 actor Roger Moore is among the many celebrities who lived in Monaco throughout parts of the year – as is Shirley Bassey, who sang a number of James Bond theme songs including “Goldfinger” and “Diamonds are Forever”.